NeoGranular/lanyon/_posts/2017-01-08-martial-god-chapter-01-78.md

 In the minds of these people, although He family’s sixth young master was quite formidable being the number one young expert of Tai Cang county, when did he become a Jadeting region’s genius as well?
 This had indeed exceeded the scope of their understanding.

 For a moment, complete silence reigned over the arena.
-Not even whispers flew about.
+Not even whispers flew around.

 He Yiming bitterly smiled, then looked at his old man outside while thinking how to deal with such a situation.